nledford/Pi-Hole-VPS-Tutorial/README.md

 ## (Optional) Configure Pi-Hole

-Pi-Hole allows you to customize what websites you want to block and allows to you whitelist any false positives (e.g., blocking Netflix or Facebook).
+Pi-Hole allows you to customize what websites you want to block and allows to you whitelist any false positives (e.g., unblocking Netflix or Facebook).
 Pi-Hole developer [WaLLy3K](https://github.com/WaLLy3K) provides a [popular collection of blocklists](https://wally3k.github.io/) that you can add to your own Pi-Hole.
 Be sure to also check out [commonly whitelisted domains](https://discourse.pi-hole.net/t/commonly-whitelisted-domains/212) to reduce the chances of false positives occurring.

 ## Install PiVPN